TheFreePenguin/elecree/README.md

 Godot Export Templates

-How do build from source:
+How to build from source:

 1. Clone the repo